Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Discussion

 \section{Discussion}

 }

-In this work, we demonstrated substantial overlap between the concepts of data collection environment and instrumental variable.
-This led to practical results including a generalization of the Causal Dantzig and hybrid environment--instrument estimators.
-In an application to Flow Cytometry data, the GCD and hybrid estimators had better performance than the CD for identifying causal effects which produce a mean shift.

-These results were facilitated by treating the data collection environment as a variable and representing the Causal Dantzig as a generalized method of moments estimator.
-It is conceivable that similar analysis of other environment estimators, such as Invariant Causal Prediction, will lead to further connections between environments and instruments.
+In this work, we proposed two new methods, the Generalized Causal Dantzig (GCD) and Hybrid, for estimating causal effects in the presence of hidden confounding and reverse causality.
+The GCD generalizes the Causal Dantzig estimator of \cite{rothenhausler2019} to problems with continuous environments.
+Further we developed theory (based on GMM estimation) for the GCD in the over--identified case.
+This was not present in the original CD paper.
+The Hybrid estimator enforces both GCD environment and instrumental variable (IV) moment constraints, further illustrating connections between the concepts of environment and instrument which have been previously noted \citep{heinze2018invariant,peters2016causal}.
+We demonstrated the utility of these estimators in simulations and an application to Flow Cytometry data.

-\cite{rothenhausler2019} proposed using the Dantzig selector \citep{candes2007dantzig} to regularize the Causal Dantzig in high dimensional problems.
-Many methods exist for fitting high dimensional instrumental variable estimators \citep{belloni2012sparse,gold2020inference,lin2015regularization}.
-This work focused on conceptual connections between instruments and environments and thus did not address the topic of high dimensional inference for the GCD or the hybrid estimators.
-Since these are GMM estimators, existing methods for fitting high dimensional GMM estimators (penalty terms, tuning parameter selection algorithms, and theory) may be applicable \citep{belloni2018high} and represent a direction for future research.
+In this work, we did not discuss high--dimensional estimation. \cite{rothenhausler2019} proposed using the Dantzig selector \citep{candes2007dantzig} to regularize the Causal Dantzig in high dimensional problems.
+This required extensive theoretical development.
+Since both the GCD and Hybrid are are GMM estimators, existing methods for fitting high dimensional GMM estimators (penalty terms, tuning parameter selection algorithms, and theory) may be applicable for the GCD and Hybrid estimators \citep{belloni2018high}.
+This represents a direction for future research.
+The performance of these high--dimensional estimators may be compared with existing high--dimensional instrumental variable estimators \citep{belloni2012sparse,gold2020inference,lin2015regularization}.

 \hypertarget{proofs}{